Swiss-Polar-Institute/data-management-guidance/documentation/planning_before_go.md

 ### [Metadata](#metadata)

-Prepare carefully how you are going to record [metadata](#metadata) and see this section of the guide for detailed documentation about what is useful to record.
+Prepare carefully how you are going to record [metadata](#metadata) and see this section of the guide for detailed documentation about what information should be recorded.

-#### For data and sample collection

 The most important thing is to be able to determine where and when you collected your data or samples.

+#### Key points: "where"
 Make sure you know in advance:

 * how you are going to record the location - if your instrument will always be in the same place you can use a hand-held GPS to record its position.
 If you are collecting data or samples in several distinct locations, a hand-held GPS will be useful to do this.
 If your platform is moving, for example you are on a ship or an aircraft, and you are constantly collecting data, you should have a device constantly recording the location of the platform.
 * understand how accurate your recording of the location should be to be meaningful for your experiment.
 * ensure you always have more than one source of location, particularly on a moving platform.
 * be aware that local conditions such as mountainous or tree-covered terrain can affect the accuracy of your location.
-* note the source of location data (device name, type, manufacturer, version and serial number).
+* note the source of location data (device name, type, manufacturer, version and serial number; see [instrumentation](#instrumentation-and-computers) section below for details).

+#### Key points: "when"

 * it is good practice to record all science work in UTC to avoid confusion with time zones.
 * depending on the accuracy required for your particular experiment, ensure your timing device is set accurately.
 Record if you note the time to the nearest day, hour, minute or second.
 * note the source of time (device name, type, manufacturer, version and serial number).
 * if using networked computers or instruments, try to ensure that they are all synced to ensure there is no offset.
+* if working as part of a larger project, particularly where data and sample collection is simulataneous among teams, ensure you are all working from the same time source.
 * properly understand if there is any offset between the instruments / devices recording location, time and your data itself.
-It is likely that you will need to match up data points to the location using time.
+If on a moving platform, it is likely that you will need to match up data points to the location using time.

 #### Instrumentation and computers

 Keep a detailed record of instrumentation that you use for primary and secondary datasets, sample collection and saving / backing up data.
-Note:
+If at all possible, record this information in advance before going to the field and remember to take it with you.

+For instrumentation, record:

 * name
 * type
 * manufacturer
-* version
+* version / model
 * serial number

-If at all possible, record this information in advance before going to the field.
+Good documentation of instrumentation is important, particularly if there are any issues.
+Keep the details to hand in the field and with anyone who is able to offer support back at your institution: this makes it much easier to contact the manufacturer for support whilst in the field, or afterwards when trying to solve problems.

+During an expedition, it is possible that part of the instrumentation might change: for instance, a new sensor could be added, or swapped if one fails.
+Always ensure you record:

+* date installed
+* date removed
+* details of problems (if there were any)
+* location of installation on the platform or on parent instrument (eg. side of ship, height on mast, which part of CTD rosette)
+* which data files each instrument corresponds to

+For computers and software, record:

+* operating system name and version
+* software name and version
+* any particular set-up

+Prepare file templates (spreadsheets are ideal) for collecting this information before you go in the field so nothing is forgotten.

 ### Documentation